kenjis/ci-phpunit-test/docs/HowToWriteTests.md

 All of them are in `tests/_ci_phpunit_test/replacing` folder.

-And *CI PHPUnit Test* adds properties dynamically:
+And ci-phpunit-test adds properties dynamically:

 * property `CI_Output::_status`
 * property `CI_Output::_cookies`

-And *CI PHPUnit Test* has a modified bootstrap file:
+And ci-phpunit-test has a modified bootstrap file:

 * `core/CodeIgniter.php`

 #### MY_Loader

-*CI PHPUnit Test* replaces `CI_Loader` and modifies below methods:
+ci-phpunit-test replaces `CI_Loader` and modifies below methods:

 * `CI_Loader::model()`
 * `CI_Loader::_ci_load_library()`
 * `CI_Loader::_ci_load_stock_library()`

-But if you place MY_Loader, your MY_Loader extends the loader of *CI PHPUnit Test*.
+But if you place MY_Loader, your MY_Loader extends the loader of ci-phpunit-test.

-If your MY_Loader overrides the above methods, you have to take care of changes in the loader of *CI PHPUnit Test*.
+If your MY_Loader overrides the above methods, you have to take care of changes in the loader of ci-phpunit-test.

 #### MY_Input

-*CI PHPUnit Test* replaces `CI_Input` and modifies below method:
+ci-phpunit-test replaces `CI_Input` and modifies below method:

 * `CI_Input::set_cookie()`
 * `CI_Input::get_request_header()`

-But if you place MY_Input, your MY_Input extends the CI_Input of *CI PHPUnit Test*.
+But if you place MY_Input, your MY_Input extends the CI_Input of ci-phpunit-test.

-If your MY_Input overrides the above method, you have to take care of changes in the CI_Input of *CI PHPUnit Test*.
+If your MY_Input overrides the above method, you have to take care of changes in the CI_Input of ci-phpunit-test.

 #### `exit()`